BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 We can't get the Mega Stone in the corner quite yet.
 Up the stairs, head out the door into the main area and talk to the shining spot to get a *Radio Transceiver*.

 Up the stairs, you'll see an electric floor mat.
-If the tile is lit it is safe to walk on, otherwise, your non Ground type Pokemon will take some damage when you step on it.
+If the tile is lit it is safe to walk on, otherwise, your non Ground type Pokémon will take some damage when you step on it.
 You can use the A key to cycle between 3 sets of lit tiles.
 That's all you really need to know to scale this building.
 Note that it is always possible to clear each floor without taking damage.

 **New World Orderly Howaya & New World Orderly Callie.
 Field: Factory Field**
 - Ludicolo, Lv.
 74, Ability: Swift Swim, Serious Nature, IVs: 10